-While I still had my previous company, Sugar and Spice (I sold it in 2015), I had an idea in my head of starting a food tour.
-Whenever I went on vacation I would always try to take one myself.
+While we still had our previous company, Sugar and Spice (we sold it in 2015), I had an idea in my head of starting a food tour.
+Whenever I went on vacation, I would always try to take one myself.
 I would remember back to the very first food tour I took in Florence, Italy.
-I loved it so much I decided to go back, but this time around with my wife and two daughters.
+I loved it so much, I decided to go back, but this time around with my wife and two daughters.
 I also used that tour as inspiration in creating my own food tour.

-Originally, I surprised my then girlfriend, now wife with a food tour I had reserved for us.
-We arrived at the apartment where the tour was located and we then met the hostess, Judy Witts.
+Originally, I surprised my then-girlfriend, now wife, with a food tour reserved for us.
+We arrived at the apartment where the tour was located, and we then met the hostess, Judy Witts.
 She was originally from California and was living in Florence.

-One of the vendors that sold olives heard that we were from Argentina and his eyes lit up.
-He started offering all kinds of things for me and my wife to try.
+One of the vendors who sold olives heard that we were from Argentina and his eyes lit up.
+He started offering all kinds of things for my wife and me to try.
 He had family in Argentina.
 At that point, I wasn't going to clarify that I was actually from Chicago.
-I was not a big olive eater and I'm still not a huge fan, except for when I go back to the Mediterranean.
-I find such a huge difference between the olives here in Argentina and the ones in Italy (Greece and Spain as well) that I can't bring myself to eat them here.
+I was not a big olive eater, and I'm still not a huge fan, except when I go back to the Mediterranean.
+I find such a huge difference between the olives here in Argentina versus Italy, Greece, and Spain that I can't bring myself to eat them here.
 The ones he had me try were amazing.

 Where I find them so salty and aggressive tasting in Argentina, I find them sweeter and more balanced over there.
-I loved them so much that I bought some, and had them vacuum sealed so that I could share them with my father-in-law who loves olives no matter where they come from.
+I loved them so much that I bought some and had them vacuum-sealed to share them with my father-in-law, who loves olives no matter where they come from.

-Just like last time, we meet some of the stand/truck owners, chatted a little, tried some of the ingredients and decided on what to cook...
+Like last time, we met some of the stand/truck owners, chatted a little, tried some of the ingredients, and decided on what to cook...

 I literally wanted to eat at every single truck we stopped at, but I knew that wasn't possible...